SheriffAbdullah/SheriffAbdullah/README.md

 I am a problem-solver.
 I work with startup-founders on problems across ML, DBs, UI/UX, Design, Hiring, & anything that requires problem-solving.

-I love working on impactful projects that are at least useful to me, e.g.
+I love working on impactful projects that are at minimum useful to me, e.g.
 * My [NoteSite](https://abdullahsheriff.vercel.app) is actively used by 500+ students at SNUC.
 * Bronze-medal [NEET dataset](https://www.kaggle.com/datasets/abdullahshf/neet-ug-2024-results-all-india) on Kaggle.